7mind/blog/constructive-test-taxonomy.md

 Now we automated it.

+### Mocks vs Dummies

+Many engineers love to create mocks using automatic mocking frameworks, like Mockito.
+And usually, when people say "mock" they mean "automatic mocks".
+From our experience, in general it's a bad idea to use automated mocks.
+Usually, they work in runtime.
+They are slow.
+And what is truly important --- they break encapsulation and rarely survive refactorings.

+We prefer to create mocks manually (using in-memory data structures and simple concurrency primitives).
+We call them "dummies" to avoid ambiguity.
+And we strongly prefer dummies to automatic mocks --- they cost a bit more when you code but they save you a lot while you maintain.

 ### An upcoming talk

 A good module system and/or dependency injection framework may be very useful if you wish to make your tests fast and reliable.
 We are going to make a talk at [Functional Scala](https://www.functionalscala.com/) regarding our bleeding-edge approaches to testing and how [distage](https://izumi.7mind.io/latest/release/doc/distage/index.html), our dependency injection framework and module system with an automatic solver for Scala may help you to cut your development costs.